donie-banana/AInstall/README.md

 # Once installed
 Once you have it installed, run 'AInstallPre' to install the prerequisites for the other commands.
-When thats done you can now use:
+When that's done you can now use:
-- AInstall <name> to install whatever you want
+- AInstall <name> to install whatever you want (you can add multiple names for multiple installs)
-- AUninstall <name> to uninstall whatever you want
+- AUninstall <name> to uninstall whatever you want (you can add multiple names for multiple installs)
-- check <exists/installed> <name> <(optional) manager> to check if somethings exists and if its is installed
+- check <exists/installed> <name> <(optional) manager> to check if something exists and if it is installed